iKLV/Webnotes/README.md

 TODO
 -------

-- Storing credentials seems not secured at all.
-I'm investigating about a solution with cookies.
 - When there is no connection, Notes are unavailables.
 They should be stored locally.
 - Order is not defined at all yet.
 - Minimizing.